-This course is designed for students with weak or non-existent algebra skills.
+This course is designed for students with weak or nonexistent algebra skills.
 Some of the topics to be included are algebraic expressions, linear equations, word problems, graphing straight lines, systems of linear equations and polynomials.
 Computer software may be used to enhance the learning experience.
-Proficiency must be shown in classwork and on the final exam with a 'C' or better.
-NOTE: This is a three credit hour course that counts toward full-time status, but does not count toward graduation credit.
+Proficiency must be shown in classwork and on the final exam with a 70% mastery or better.
+NOTE: The course is a remedial course and does award college level credit.
+This is a three local credit hour course that counts toward full-time status, but does not count toward earned credit.
 Contact Hours: (3,0)